daemon1995/era_gaming_mods/Difficulty Mod/Readme.txt

 Visit Homepage: http://heroescommunity.com or http://wforum.heroes35.net for Updates.

 Changelog:
+1.041
+- Now CB difficulty settings also work on TUM CBs
+- Important fix for MP hotseat gaming with Neutral Commander boost option enabled, stats of defending commander wont be overwritten by that script anymore

 1.04
 - slightly reduced the health of commanders in creature banks on all levels.
 - slightly increased the speed of battle commanders in lategame with very high amount of HP